 #2 was an obvious fail.

 In hindsight, I don’t know why I thought the pink would come through.
 I used store-bought raspberry simple syrup that I got from a berry farm, but you could easily make your own.
 The syrup is a pretty, deep pink color, but it just didn’t come through (at all) in the cake layers.

 Raspberry & Almond Swiss Meringue Buttercream

-For the frosting, I used my favourite Swiss meringue buttercream split it in two and made one raspberry and one almond.
-I wanted two tones as a contrast of the two flavours.
+For the frosting, I used my favorite Swiss meringue buttercream split it in two and made one raspberry and one almond.
+I wanted two tones as a contrast of the two flavors.